I beg to move,

 I want to make it clear before I finish that none of the criticisms of universal credit, the way it is handled or the helpline are aimed at staff.
 Frontline DWP staff have some of the toughest jobs.
 They are under intense pressure.
 I believe they have a genuine desire to help people.
 However, they are working in a broken system, which must be criticised, condemned and changed.
 Families are turning to food banks.
 Working people are struggling to pay the bills.
 People with severe disabilities are being left without vital support.

-The general secretary of the Public and Commercial Services Union, who represents call centre workers, said:
+The general secretary of the Public and Commercial Services Union, which represents call centre workers, said:

 “Our members would prefer to be given the resources and time to give a first class service to help claimants.
 However they are instructed to use this deflection script as a means to get people off the phones.